Archan6el/NSA-Codebreaker-2024-Writeup/Task5.md

 ![image](https://github.com/user-attachments/assets/e57f6e9e-2d7b-4b43-b600-a661980ecc37)

 We got the password!
-The program didn't output "incorrect" or "Success", and shows that after submitting the correct password, it tries to mount the drive but does not have the correct permissions, so it went through the unexpected output `else` branch in our program instead.
-Regardless, we have the password, which is `*g55.^y$Te*XLWX-4;`
+The program didn't output "incorrect" or "Success", and shows that after submitting the correct password, it decrypts and then tries to mount the drive, but does not have the correct permissions.
+Due to this, it goes through the unexpected output `else` branch in our program instead.
+Most importantly however, we now have the password, which is `*g55.^y$Te*XLWX-4;`

 Submitting this solves Task 5 for us, and we are now high performers!